mattermost/docs/source/install/config-tls-mattermost.rst

   `NGINX's ssl guide <https://docs.nginx.com/nginx/admin-guide/security-controls/terminating-ssl-http/>`__

 .. note::
-  Do not setup TLS on mattermost before before doing so for NGINX.
-It breaks the connection as the TLS prevented it from successfully communicating with the Mattermost server.
+  Do not set up TLS on Mattermost before before doing so for NGINX.
+It breaks the connection as the TLS prevents it from successfully communicating with the Mattermost server.